 Front Office Staff

-Brandon Oswald is in the midst of his third season in the Northwoods League, including his first as the creative and social media director of the Honkers.
+Brandon Oswald is in the midst of his fourth season in the Northwoods League, including his second as the creative and social media director of the Honkers.
 Oswald, a Sparta, Wisc. native and recent graduate from Viterbo University (La Crosse, Wisc.), began his NWL career in the summer of 2017 with the La Crosse Loggers helping spearhead the in-game entertainment.
 He has since taken the reigns as the marketing and social media director for not only the Honkers, but serves in the same role for the Loggers and Mankato MoonDogs where he also creates all graphical content for the video boards located in their respective markets.

 The operations of the Rochester Honkers are owned by a 5-person ownership group entitled Bases Loaded Entertainment, LLC.
 The ownership group consists of Kyle Smith, Chad Surprenant, Dan Kapanke, Chris Goodell & Ben Kapanke, who oversee the operations of the Rochester Honkers, La Crosse Loggers and the Mankato MoonDogs.